pepitz/url-shortener/README.md

 3. **Run Proxy and Angular Server**

    - **Important**: To properly run the application, due to the backend API not being configured for CORS, you must execute a combined script to start both the proxy server and the Angular development server.

-   - Open a terminal in the project directory (`url-shortener`), and run the script `./run-proxy-and-angular.sh`:
+   - Run the script `run-proxy-and-angular.sh` to start both services:

      ```bash
      ./run-proxy-and-angular.sh
      ```

    - The script will automatically navigate to the CORS-anywhere folder, start the proxy, and then start the Angular server.

-Ensure you run it in any web code editor like VS Code, and execute it directly from the Terminal console.
+   - Note: You may need to set permissions to execute the script by running:

+     ```bash
+     chmod +x run-proxy-and-angular.sh
+     ```

 4. **Access the Application**
-   - Once the server is up and running, open your browser and go to [http://localhost:4200/url-shortener](http://localhost:4200/url-shortener) to access the application.
+   - Once the server is up and running, open your browser and go to [http://localhost:4200](http://localhost:4200) to access the application.

 ## Features Overview